IRIS-2024/.github/profile/README.md

 - Changes to outfit generation images
   - People with dressed  -> Mannequins with dressed : emphasize clothing more, and stand out from other photos
 - Push notifications
-  - Get instant notifications of witness comments, and missing persons reports in your area.
+  - Get instant notifications of witness comments, and missing persons reports in your region of interest.

 <br/>